liguoyun/caffe-oxford102/README.md

 These weights can be downloaded at https://s3.amazonaws.com/jgoode/oxford102_VGG_S_iter_20000.caffemodel.

 AlexNet uses a crop size of 227 x 227, while VGG_S uses 224 x 224, so it's not an exact comparison.

+## InceptionResNetV2
+Add  support for InceptionResNetV2,the test result to be added

+## ResNet50

+Add  support for ResNet50, the test result to be added

 ## Notes